Last Updated March, 2021

 The temple has a very unique architecture, style, and atmosphere.
 Awe-inspiring and serene grounds are full of tradition and make you feel you are in a totally sacred place.
 At times, it is even hard to believe you are in California at all.

-Even if you are not a religious person, it is worth a visit here to look at the magnificent design, both outside and inside, learn about Hindu, go on a self-guided tour, and join the ceremony if you like.
+Even if you are not a religious person, it is worth a visit here to look at the magnificent design, both outside and inside, learn about Hinduism, go on a self-guided tour, and join the ceremony if you like.
 We did once, and it was a very peaceful, relaxing, and deep experience.

 California Citrus State Historic Park